Week 5 Fantasy football rankings, sleepers from proven model

 SportsLine's model reveals its Week 5 Fantasy football projections, PPR rankings, start-sit advice for sites like CBS Sports, ESPN and Yahoo

 Just when you thought players on byes were all you had to worry about when making Week 5 Fantasy football picks, the injury bug struck in a big way.
 Malik Nabers and Tyreek Hill are done for the year, while Lamar Jackson (hamstring) is out for at least this week.
-Trey Benson was also placed on IR, while Bucky Irving could be a game-time decision.
+Trey Benson was also placed on IR, while Bucky Irving is out for Tampa.
 This all throws a wrench into the Fantasy football strategy for their owners, while those players on byes affects just about everyone setting Week 5 Fantasy football lineups.

 With those wideout injuries, plus the likes of Drake London, D.J.
 Moore and Romeo Doubs on byes, can you continue to rely on the likes of Quentin Johnston, Tre Tucker and Michael Pittman Jr.?
 They are all in the top 15 of positional Fantasy football rankings, while bigger-named wideouts like Calvin Ridley, Jerry Jeudy and Cooper Kupp sit outside the top 50.
 With everything going on, your Fantasy football start/sit decisions will likely be tougher for Week 5 Fantasy football lineups than for any other week thus far.
 Before making your Week 5 Fantasy football picks, be sure to check out the Week 5 Fantasy football rankings from the proven computer model at SportsLine.